kismetwireless/kismet-docs/howto/osx.md

 ```

 For more information on configuring Kismet in general, as well as logging formats and other Kismet features, be sure to check out the normal Kismet README file.

+Since a Wi-Fi card cannot be in monitor mode and be connected to a network at the same time, you will notice that your mac disconnects from Wi-Fi while Kismet runs.
+When you are done running Kismet, you can re-select your wireless network to reconnect.

 ## Connect to Kismet